anon-self/anon-self.github.io/docs/applications.md

 ### Coverage Results

-The detailed coverage results for APE and manual analysis are provided as an [Excel sheet](../assets/data/CoverageResults.xlsx).
+The detailed coverage results for tools and manual analysis are provided as an [Excel sheet](../assets/data/CoverageResults.xlsx).
-For each application under study, we mark which activities are reached by APE and which are reached manually.
+For each application under study, we mark which activities are reached by either tool and which are reached manually.

 We also provide plots of the coverage improvement over time achieved by manual analysts in this [zip file](../assets/data/plots.zip)